FreesideHull/Branding/README.md

-# Freeside Logos
+# Freeside Branding

-> The Freeside logos.
+> The Freeside logos and other branding material.

-This repository contains the Freeside logos.
+This repository contains the Freeside logos and other branding material.
 The PNG is the original, as designed by @shinsters in Adobe Fireworks (a Freeside Alumni).
 The SVG is a (modified) trace done in [Inkscape](https://inkscape.org/).

+We also have a poster in the `Poster` directory.
+The `Materials/` directory contains a flyer, another poster, and a template slide deck for presentations.

 ## PNG
 ![](https://raw.githubusercontent.com/FreesideHull/Logos/master/freeside.png)